 Yes, the process of company relocation also involves the applications for visas and residence permits for France.
 Foreign entrepreneurs interested in company relocation in France will have to de-register the business in the country of origin and then prepare all the documents for incorporation of the business in France at the time of relocation.
 Meanwhile, one must observe the regulations for obtaining a residence permit for France.
 Foreign investors who want to relocate the company to France can talk to one of our French immigration lawyers and find out more about this process.

 France can be a great option for citizens looking for modern and excellent standards of living, and that also includes international investors looking to develop and thrive in this country.
 Persons interested in buying a property and getting a residence permit in France should ask for legal advice and assistance, instead of dealing with such aspects on their own.
 Our team of immigration lawyers in France is at your disposal for complete guidance and assistance, as they can assist you throughout the entire process of property purchase and residence.

-How can I buy a property in France?
+How can I buy a property in France in 2023?

 The real estate sector in France is quite developed and offers great opportunities in terms of properties to all persons interested.
 Acquiring a property in France as a foreigner is not a complicated process, however, non-EU citizens will have to pay attention to the visa and residency regulations and policies.
 Here are a few rules you should pay attention to when buying a property in France:

 - It is recommended to have the support of a real estate agent and decide on a specific budget prior to any kind of recommendation.

 - You should ask for real estate due diligence and talk to our advisors in this matter.